-A Storm Tide Cyclone Shelter (STCS) has been constructed in Port Douglas.
+A Storm Tide Cyclone Shelter (the Shelter) has been constructed in Port Douglas.
 The building is located at the Port Douglas Primary School, Endeavour Street, Port Douglas.
-The STCS will be activated by the LDMG in response to a threat to low lying areas by storm tide.
+The Shelter will be activated by the LDMG in response to a threat to low lying areas by storm tide.

-The STCS has the capacity to accommodate 740 people in a seated, high density environment.
+The Shelter has the capacity to accommodate 740 people in a seated, high density environment.